open water swimming gear

 More advanced swim watches also include weather data like water temperature, tides, wind speeds, and other environmental factors to help you better prepare for a successful open-water swim.

 The top multi-sport watches on the market are made by Garmin, with the Forerunner, Vivoactive, Fenix, and Garmin Swim 2 being excellent options for tracking open-water swims.
-The Apple Watch and the multitude of third-party swim apps that it supports also have some excellent trackability features.
+The Apple Watch and the multitude of third-party swim apps that it supports also have excellent trackability features.

 Note: Swimmers who want to see real-time data of their open water swims while swimming can do so with the FORM Swim Goggles.
 The goggles display swim workout metrics from your swim watch in the lens on a heads-up display so that you can follow along with the data that matters most to your swim.